chilts/node-ofx/README.md

 # OFX Files #

 This file format is yucky, horrible and just silly.
 This module helps parse the ones I know about.
 And it doesn't do it in a nice way either.
-It may or may not work for your own use - only by trying it will you find it.
+It may or may not work for your own use - only by trying it will you find out.
 And good luck trying.

 But other than that ... please do try it and let me know how it goes.
-Only by trying a large selection of different financial institutions OFX variations can we be sure that this module does what is expected (and not necessarily to the letter of the law of the file format).
+Only by parsing a large selection of different financial institutions OFX variations can we be sure that this module does what is expected (and not necessarily to the letter of the law of the file format).